Why do dogs bark? (8 Reasons)

-There are times when barking is appropriate – you want them to alert you to smoke in the house or a person at the door.
+Like most things, there are times when barking is appropriate – you want them to alert you to smoke in the house or a person at the door.

-Other times, barking is just a nuisance – they’re bored, and you can’t play right now.
+Other times, barking is just a nuisance – perhaps they’re bored, and you can’t play right now.

 What are some reasons that dogs bark?